etjump/documentation/docs/server/server_cvars.md

 ------------------------|:-------------:|-------------
 g_bannerTime            | any integer   | 60000

-How often in milliseconds to print the banner.
+How often in milliseconds to print banners.

 ---